Phonograph record: Preservation

-Current status
+Popularity and current status

 Groove recordings, first designed in the final quarter of the 19th century, held a predominant position for nearly a century—withstanding competition from reel-to-reel tape, the 8-track cartridge, and the compact cassette.
 The widespread popularity of Sony's Walkman was a factor that contributed to the vinyl's lessening usage in the 1980s.

 In 1988, the compact disc surpassed the gramophone record in unit sales.
 Vinyl records experienced a sudden decline in popularity between 1988 and 1991, when the major label distributors restricted their return policies, which retailers had been relying on to maintain and swap out stocks of relatively unpopular titles.
 First the distributors began charging retailers more for new products if they returned unsold vinyl, and then they stopped providing any credit at all for returns.
 Retailers, fearing they would be stuck with anything they ordered, only ordered proven, popular titles that they knew would sell, and devoted more shelf space to CDs and cassettes.
 Record companies also removed many vinyl titles from production and distribution, further undermining the availability of the format and leading to the closure of pressing plants.
 This rapid decline in the availability of records accelerated the format's decline in popularity, and is seen by some as a deliberate ploy to make consumers switch to CDs, which unlike today, were more profitable for the record companies.

-In spite of their flaws, such as the lack of portability, records still have enthusiastic supporters.
-Vinyl records continue to be manufactured and sold today, especially by independent rock bands and labels, although record sales are considered to be a niche market composed of audiophiles, collectors, and DJs.
-Old records and out-of-print recordings in particular are in much demand the world over.

-In the United Kingdom, the popularity of indie rock caused sales of new vinyl records (particularly 7 inch singles) to increase significantly in 2006.

-In the United States, annual vinyl sales increased by 85.8% between 2006 and 2007, although starting from a low base, and by 89% between 2007 and 2008.
-However, sales increases have moderated over recent years falling to less than 10% during 2017.

-Figures released in the United States in early 2009 showed that sales of vinyl albums nearly doubled in 2008, with 1.88 million sold—up from just under 1 million in 2007.
-In 2009, 3.5 million units sold in the United States, including 3.2 million albums, the highest number since 1998.

-Sales have continued to rise into the 2010s, with around 2.8 million sold in 2010, which is the most sales since record keeping began in 1991, when vinyl had been overshadowed by Compact Cassettes and compact discs.
+The more modern CD format held numerous advantages over the record such as its portability, digital audio and its elimination of background hiss and surface noise, instant switching and searching of tracks, longer playing time, lack of continuous degradation (most analog formats wear out as they get played), programmability (e.g. shuffle, repeat), and ability to be played on and copied to a personal computer.
+In spite of their flaws, records continued to have enthusiastic supporters, partly due to a preference of its "warmer" sound and its larger sleeve artwork.
+Records continued to be format of choice by disc jockeys in dance clubs during the 1990s and 2000s due to its better mixing capabilities.